Menu

 PMA(Port of Melbourne Authority)

-Melbourne Port Authority.
-A public enterprise under the jurisdiction of the Ministry of Transport and Tourism of Melbourne.
-In May 1986, the company formed a partnership with Yokohama Port.
+The Port Authority of Melbourne.
+A public entity under the jurisdiction of the Ministry of Transport of Victoria, the administrator of the Port of Melbourne.
+In May 1986, we partnered with Yokohama Port to "Trade Cooperation Port".

 PNG(Papua New Guinea)